Wesleyan-Media-Project/ad_tone/README.md

 ### 3.1 Install R and Packages

 First, make sure you have R installed.
-In addition, while R can be run from the terminal, many people find it much easier to use r-studio along with R. A link to this program can be found [here](https://rstudio-education.github.io/hopr/starting.html)
+In addition, while R can be run from the terminal, many people find it much easier to use R-Studio along with R. A link to this program can be found [here](https://rstudio-education.github.io/hopr/starting.html)

 The scripts use are tested on R 4.2, 4.3, and 4.4.